raw-food-health

 Hydrolysis, the process by which starches are converted to sugars, acts fastest in fruit of higher moisture content, so bananas easily lap plantains.

 Bananas go from very green to ripe in 7 to 11 days, depending on temperature and other factors.
-Plantains often take three or four weeks.
+Plantains often take as long as three or four weeks to become completely ripe.

 You ripen plantains just like you ripen bananas, in a warm, preferably well-ventilated place.
-Especially if it's humid and hot in your climate, you should avoid throwing them in a stack so they won't mold.
+Especially if it's humid and hot in your climate, you should avoid throwing them in a stack because plantains are prone to mold/mildew as their skin becomes blacker.
+If small amounts accumulate, it won't penetrate the skin.
+Just don't let it get out of control or they'll go bad.

 I've gotten a few emails asking me what to do with the mold and about when they're really ripe, so I put together some photos to give you a better idea.